Reporting and Communicating Emergencies

 Campus Safety will respond to the report, assess the situation, and act to protect life and property.

-If Campus Safety determines that there is no immediate danger or threat to others, they will notify the VPFA (who then tells the president) and the appropriate unit VP.
+If Campus Safety determines that there is no immediate danger or threat to others, they will notify the Vice President for Human Resources and Risk Management (VPHRRM) (who then tells the president) and the appropriate unit VP.

-If Campus Safety determines that there is immediate danger or a threat to others, they will first notify the president and then the VPFA.
+If Campus Safety determines that there is immediate danger or a threat to others, they will first notify the president and then the VPHRRM.

 State of Emergency